print logo

 Project Selection

 The Sac Metro Air District will use an open solicitation application process to select projects for funding.
-Applications will be accepted and reviewed continuously.
-Projects will be evaluated for priority as applications are received.
+Applications will be accepted and reviewed continuously, and projects will be evaluated for priority as they are received.

-To be eligible, an applicant must own equipment that is primarily domiciled at a physical location within Sac County and operates primarily in Sac County.
+To be eligible, an applicant must own equipment primarily domiciled at a physical location within Sac County and operate primarily in Sac County.
 The applicant must also comply with all state and local air quality rules and regulations.

-Priority will be given to projects located in Disadvantaged Communities (DAC) and Environmental Justice (AB 1390) designated areas.
+Projects located in Disadvantaged Communities (DAC) and Environmental Justice (AB 1390) designated areas will be given priority.
 Determination is generally based on the physical address of the project.
 Disadvantaged communities must be identified using CalEnviroScreen 4.0.
 AB 1390 designated areas can be identified using the AB 1390 policy by referencing the "AB 1390 Qualifying Census Tracts" section at the end of the document.

-Priority will also be given to applications that promote zero-emission technology and provide swift emission reductions to the community.
-This means that projects with short delivery and/or installation timelines may receive priority funding if they meet all other requirements.
-Diesel projects (Tier 4 or better) for off-road equipment are encouraged to apply and will be considered for funding on a first come, first served basis.
+Applications that promote zero-emission technology and provide swift emission reductions to the community will also receive priority funding.
+This means that projects with short delivery timelines and significant preparation may receive priority funding if they meet all other requirements.

 Incentive requests over one million dollars require approval by the Sac Metro Air District Board of Directors.
 To ensure equitable distribution of incentive funds, the Sac Metro Air District reserves the right to provide partial funding for eligible projects.